Why great client service is no longer good enough to generate word-of-mouth referrals

 Read any blog or book on client service or account management and you will hear about the importance of great client service.
-The books will tell you that great client service is the only way to generate word of mouth recommendations from your clients, etc etc etc.
+The books will tell you that great client service is the only way to generate word of mouth recommendations from your clients, etc etc etc. This blog post explores what is extraordinary client service and how to routinely deliver it in your firm.

 Far be it from me to disagree with these eminent writers, great client service may have been what you needed 10 years ago to generate word of mouth business through your existing client base.
 In today’s marketplace, you need to take your client service to the next level and deliver Extraordinary Client Service.
 Clients now take for granted the fact that you will deliver on the basics, i.e: